 2. Identify KPIs

 To provide quantifiable measures that your teams can use to assess your migration, identify a list of corporate KPIs (key performance indicators).
 Using the New Relic platform to measure KPIs helps you eliminate blindspots and see the connections between entities—from your application code, to your cloud infrastructure (including containers running in highly distributed microservices), to your customer experience.
-Your goal is to create a collection of metrics in several categories that you can visualize in dashboards in New Relic Dashboards.
+Your goal is to create a collection of metrics in several categories that you can visualize in our Dashboards.

 To validate cloud improvements, group KPIs in the following categories, from least to most strong: